devlinjunker/JS-Fun/NOTES/build.md

   - https://flow.org/en/docs/types/
  - [x] EsLint - Linter (Checking for JS errors) - Need this and Webpack/Babel apparently...
  - [ ] HTML Linter
+ - [ ] VS Code debug scripts (from Way)

 Note: SASS/LESS/CSS Preprocessors seem to be out in favor of importing CSS into precompiled JS files (React/Webpack especially)

+** Thoughts: **
+ - [ ] Swagger/OpenAPI Endpoint Documentation and testing?
  - [ ] Validate JS for API Endpoint Contracts
    - Use Shared Models between API and UI
+   - Should this be separate vs same repo as client and api?
    - Constructors can throw the error messages that are used in validation
-  - FEND classes extend the validation class
+   - FEND classes extend the validation/backend class
     - has getModel method, with return type of validation class that can be passed to API methods with validation class typed params
     -  Also contains state properties and other FEND specific values

-**Projects:**
+ - separate vs combined client and api?
+  - shared things: constants, endpoint contract (and validation), models, renderers use on both sides?
+  - what about server generated UI?
+If separate how will it create the same UI?
+  - Can we share with other (non fend) clients?
+    - [ ] non js clients?
+    - [ ] documentation?
+    - [ ] exported
+ - [ ] Health Check?
+ - [ ] Performance Logging (track with request with unique id)
+ - [ ] GELF ELK Logging

+ Larger App Feature Process:
+  1. Features to User Stories
+  2. User Stories to Mockups
+  3. User Stories + Mockups = Questions + Iteration
+  4. Dev Tasks
+   - Tests (Manual, Automation)
+   - UI
+   - Backend Integration

+** Projects: **
  - [x] Babel + Flow + EsDoc + EsLint + Prettier
   - https://hackernoon.com/configure-eslint-prettier-and-flow-in-vs-code-for-react-development-c9d95db07213
  - [ ] Above + Webpack + Uglify